linz/topo-workflows/workflows/raster/README.md

 ### [tileindex-validate](https://github.com/linz/argo-tasks/blob/master/src/commands/tileindex-validate/)

 Lists tiffs from source input, validates they match a LINZ Mapsheet tile index and asserts that there will be no duplicates.
 Checks `webp` files are 8-bit.
+Extracts GSD from the first file (and ensures all files match the same GSD if `validate` is true).

 ### [standardise-validate](https://github.com/linz/topo-imagery/blob/master/scripts/standardise_validate.py)